The person at the center of this case

 Start here

-How did Ali conceal a handgun in the aircraft bathroom while in custody as a prisoner?
+How did Ali conceal a handgun in the aircraft bathroom during prisoner transport with security measures in place?

 On December 31, 1984, Ishmail Muslim Ali, a prisoner being transferred from St. Croix to New York, allegedly used a hidden handgun to hijack American Airlines Flight 626 and divert it to Havana, Cuba.
 Ali was serving eight life sentences for murdering eight tourists in St. Croix at the time of the hijacking.
-He remains a fugitive and is believed to be living in Cuba with his family, making this case an ongoing international matter.
+He remains a federal fugitive wanted for aircraft piracy, believed to be living in Cuba with his family.

 Try asking